microsoft/frontend-bootcamp/step1-02/demo/README.md

 ```

 1. The DOCTYPE tells the browser that this file is written in modern HTML.
 2. The HTML tag wraps the entire page, and is the page root.
 Nothing is placed outside of those tags.
-Attributes can be set on HTML
+Attributes can be set on HTML.
-3. Head will contain all of the page's meta data, in this case a link to our CSS file
+3. Head will contain all of the page's meta data, in this case a link to our CSS file.
 4. Body is where all of the visible content should be placed.

 ### Content Sectioning